 The blessings of Godliness.
-Here Eliphaz misses the point that such blessing are given and taken by God’s will and his purposes, which are often beyond the understanding of men.
+Here Eliphaz misses the point that such blessing are given and taken by God according to God’s own will and purposes, which are often beyond the understanding of men.

 In this world the godly often experience many trials as God molds us into the people he wants us to be for eternity.
-Yet if they remain faithful to God and zealous for his commandments; they shall inherit an eternal life.
+Yet if we remain faithful to God and zealous to live by every Word of God in blessings and trials; we shall inherit an eternal life.

 5:17 Behold, happy is the man whom God correcteth: therefore despise not thou the chastening of the Almighty: 5:18 For he maketh sore, and bindeth up: he woundeth, and his hands make whole.